-Questions about the natural world?
+What do you want to know about the natural world?
 Thanks to donations from readers like you, Bay Nature has teamed up with the naturalists at the California Center for Natural History to answer your questions about the world every other Tuesday.
 Some questions find their way to naturalist Michael Ellis, whose answers appear in our quarterly print magazine.
-Fill out our web form to Ask the Naturalist a question, or email us at firstname.lastname@example.org
+Email us your questions at firstname.lastname@example.org!

 What are some green things to see in nature in the Bay Area?

 Why was it so cold this winter?
 Temperatures this February in the Bay Area were colder than we’ve been accustomed to as of late, and this will go down as the coolest February in 30 years for some locations.
 But … Read more

 A mycologist’s perspective on the spread of a deadly poisonous mushroom across the United States.